 We hope our guide has given you enough inspiration to get decorating your conservatory, transforming it into a space you can be proud of, and ultimately enjoy relaxing in.

-And, like most of us, you’re likely to change your mind again a few years down the line; so there’s nothing stopping you going back to this guide for even more inspiration when you wish.
+And, like most of us, you’re likely to change your mind again a few years down the line; so there’s nothing stopping you going back to explore conservatory ideas for even more inspiration when you wish.

 So on that note we’ll let you get started.
 Have fun experimenting with different design ideas and furniture options!